The Inn at Death Valley: The Great (L.A.) Escape

 The Cabana Life

 Luxuriating poolside is one of life’s sublime pleasures.
-That’s especially true when you reserve one of the new private cabanas along the inn’s refurbished spring-fed swimming pool, naturally maintained at a comfortable 85 degrees.
-Once you walk through your cabana’s desert stone archway and settle in on your lounge, you may never want to leave — especially with a poolside bar, fireplace, and the Inn’s Tranquility Spa all just steps away (desert hot stone massage, anyone?).
+That’s especially true when you reserve one of the private cabanas along The Inn’s spring-fed swimming pool, naturally maintained at a comfortable 84 degrees.
+Once you walk through your cabana’s desert stone archway and settle in on your lounge, you may never want to leave — especially with a poolside bar, fireplace, and The Inn’s Wellness Sanctuary all just steps away.

 Golf